ElijahTobs/OOP-Training/README.md

 - Added relationship between class and book
 - Added relationship person and rental
 - Added relationship between classroom and student
+- The implementation of the UI to get to see the app in action.

 ## Getting Started
 ​